 How to Choose the Best Cat Water Fountain

-- Reasons why you should consider getting a cat water fountain.
+- Why you should consider getting a cat water fountain.

 - Whether ceramic or stainless steel pet fountains make a better choice for your cat (or dog).

-You may think that a cat fountain, providing running water for your cat to drink sounds like a bit of a luxury.
-However, there are good reasons why vets recommend the provision of a constant supply of running water for your cat but at the same time, you need to know which features to look for and which to avoid.
+You may think that a cat fountain, which provides running water for your cat to drink, sounds like a bit of a luxury.
+However, there are good reasons why vets recommend a constant supply of running water for your cat.

 Cats instinctively like to drink running water.
-This probably dates back to the time when cats were wild and had to fend for themselves.
-Running water is likely to be fresher and healthier than standing water and this love of running water is very likely to manifest itself in your cat trying to drink out of the faucet!
+This probably dates back to when cats were wild and had to fend for themselves.
+Running water is likely to be fresher and healthier than standing water, and this love of running water is very likely to manifest itself in a cat who tries to drink out of the faucet!

 By providing running water, you are encouraging your cat to drink.
-Many cats nowadays eat a dry food diet and drinking plenty of water is vital for keeping him healthy, avoiding urinary tract infections, preventing kidney problems and generally making him feel better.
+Many cats nowadays eat a dry food diet, and drinking plenty of water is vital for keeping them healthy and free of urinary tract infections and kidney problems, making them feel better.

 What Features Should I Look for in the Best Cat Water Fountains?

-Cats are easily frightened so the best water fountain for cats will have a very quiet pump that will not frighten your cat or discourage him from drinking.
+Cats are easily frightened, so the best water fountain will have a very quiet pump that will not frighten your cat or discourage him from drinking.

 It goes without saying that you need to find a model that is very easy to maintain.
-There is no point getting something that needs to be taken apart every couple of days and cleaned out with brushes and all sorts of paraphernalia – you just want something that can be washed easily – and preferably popped in the dishwasher.
+There is no point getting something that needs to be taken apart every couple of days and cleaned out with brushes and all sorts of paraphernalia—you just want something that can be washed easily and, preferably, popped into the dishwasher.

 Why Do I Recommend the Pioneer Pet Fountain?

-From my research into the features to look for, the model that best meet the criteria I have set out above is the 'Raindrop' design (as shown in the video above) - I like it best because:
+From my research, the model that best meets the criteria I have set out above is the 'Raindrop,' as shown in the video above.
+I like it best because:

-- Has a large capacity so if you have more than one cat, there will still be adequate drinking water even if you are away from home all day
+- It has a large capacity, so if you have more than one cat, there will still be adequate drinking water even if you are away from home all day.

-The video below is a perfect demonstration of this model so I will just briefly highlight the features for you and you can watch the video to see the cat fountain in action and how easy it is to take apart to change the filter and to clean.
+Watch the video below to see the cat fountain in action and how easy it is to take apart to change the filter and clean.

 Filters are quick to fit and inexpensive